Jed Simon: Biography

 In 2002, SYL released their self-titled album, on which Simon plays virtually all the guitar tracks, giving the album a distinctive, slightly warmer sound than any of Strapping Young Lad's other albums.
 In 2005 they released Alien, and their final recording, The New Black, was released on July 11, 2006.

 He is also the guitarist of Zimmers Hole, which includes fellow Strapping bandmates, Stroud, Gene Hoglan, and Chris Valagao.
 Zimmers Hole has released three studio albums: Bound by Fire (1997, and which was re-issued in 2003 with extra tracks), Legion of Flames (2001), and When You Were Shouting at the Devil...We Were in League With Satan, which was released on Century Media records on March 11, 2008.

 His solo project is Tenet, whose first album, Sovereign, was released on Century Media records in summer 2009.
 Sovereign was written by Simon over the years leading up to the recording of the album, and features Simon on guitar and his old band mates Stroud on bass and Hoglan on drums, along with Steve Souza (Exodus) on vocals, and Glen Alvelais (Forbidden, Testament, LD50) on lead guitar.
 In 2010, Simon was the touring guitarist with the band City of Fire, which includes Stroud and Fear Factory lead vocalist Burton C. Bell.

 On October 27, 2012, Simon joined Townsend on stage at his Retinal Circus event, held at the Camden Roundhouse in London, where they played the SYL songs "Detox" and "Love?", as well as the Devin Townsend Project songs "Bend it like Bender!" and "Little Pig".
 From 2013 to 2016, Simon was a member of Scar the Martyr, a new project of Slipknot drummer Joey Jordison, as full time lead guitarist alongside Kris Norris.
 In 2016 the band folded and reformed as Vimic.

 In March 2018, Simon was announced as a member of a new band Imonolith featuring former Strapping Young Lad bandmate Byron Stroud, former Devin Townsend Project members Brian Waddell and Ryan Van Poederooyen, and Threat Signal vocalist Jon Howard.
 Simon would go on to leave Imonolith in October of the same year.

 Gear

 Simon has used ESP guitars for many years.
-Both he and his Strapping Young Lad bandmate Devin Townsend were endorsed by ESP, until ESP stopped endorsing Townsend.
-Simon was also endorsed by Bernie Rico Jr. guitars, but he later switched to Jackson Guitars.
+Both he and his Strapping Young Lad bandmate Devin Townsend endorsed ESP.
+Simon also endorsed Bernie Rico Jr. guitars, but he later switched to Jackson Guitars.
 As of breaking out with Vimic he returned to using ESP.